Lissy93/dashy/docs/theming.md

 You can also add your own themes, apply custom CSS, and modify colors.

+You can customize Dashy by writing your own CSS, which can be loaded either as an external stylesheet, set directly through the UI, or specified in the config file.
+Most styling options can be set through CSS variables, which are outlined below.

 The following content requires that you have a basic understanding of CSS.
 If you're just beginning, you may find [this article](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps) helpful.